Royal-Navy/design-system/packages/docs-site/src/library/pages/components/nav.md

     Type: 'string',
     Required: 'False',
     Default: '',
-    Description: 'Optional additional css class to associate with the component wrapper', },
+    Description: 'Optional additional css class to associate with the component wrapper.', },
     {
     Name: 'LinkComponent',
     Type: 'React.ReactNode',
     Required: 'False',
     Default: 'Link',
-    Description: 'The React component to render links, defaults to a regular anchor using Link', },
+    Description: 'The React component to render links.
+Defaults to a regular anchor using Link.', },
   {
     Name: 'navItems',
     Type: 'NavItem[] ',
     Required: 'True',
     Default: '',
-    Description: 'An array of objects that must at least contain a label.
-If no custom component is provided then provide a href, otherwise provide the required property associated with the LinkComponent', },
+    Description: 'If no custom component is provided then provide a href or the required property associated with the LinkComponent.', },
   {
     Name: 'orientation',